hoch/WAAX/readme.md

 ### Please Note! ###

-Currently I am working on the _documentation_ which you will not find in the current repository.
-Sorry for your inconvenience and I will update the project as soon as possible.
+The newer version of library (r12) will be pushed around the early October and it will include various enhancements and extra elements: **Web MIDI API support, Polymer-powered musical UI widgets, and a couple of impressive examples**.
+Stay tuned!

-This project is still in the early stage, thus I do not recommend to use this for the serious production until it reaches revision 10.
-If you find anything awkward or problematic, please submit the issue [here][23].
+The information below is for the previous revision (r5) and will be deprecated with the release of the newer revision (r12) since it is a major update of library including several fundamental changes.
+Sorry for your inconvineince!

 ### Quick links ###
 * [WX-IDE][6]
 * [NIME 2013 Paper][21]
 * [CCRMA Colloquium 2013 Slides][22]

 ### Table of Contents ###